gofynd/fdk-client-javascript/documentation/APPLICATION.md

-The attached items of an collection.
-See example below or refer `ProductListingResponse` for details
+Success.
+Returns a list items in a given collection.
+Check the example shown below or refer `ProductListingResponse` for more details.

 Schema: `ProductListingResponse`